bignerdranch/expandable-recycler-view/README.md

 # Expandable RecyclerView

 The Expandable RecyclerView is a library written to allow for an expanded view to be attached to each ViewHolder.
-To allow for full functionality in the expanded view as well as in the original view, the recyclerview has been modified to use two types of ViewHolders, a child and a parent.
+To allow for full functionality in the expanded view as well as in the original view, the recyclerview has been modified to use two types of ViewHolders, a child and a parent with the ability to customize each separately.

 ##Project Setup
 To use this, clone the repository along with the sample project with